mlanza/solomode/docs/categories.md

 Last year's Solomode saw the advantage of games with short playing times.
 Recorded plays could be racked up in quick succession.
 This category exists to mitigate that advantage and to force quick games to compete against one another.

-If you want to learn about or play works-in-progress prior to their appearance in the official line up, see or subscribe to the [Derby annoucement thread](./announcement-derby.md).
+*If you want to learn about or play works-in-progress prior to their appearance in the official line up, see or subscribe to the [Derby annoucement thread](./announcement-derby.md).
+Or, if you'd rather wait for nearly completed solo modes, subscribe here and you'll be notified the minute this line up starts forming.*

 ---